Sleep Cycle Alarm Clock: Wake up on time feeling more refreshed!

 Some limitations

-To use Sleep Cycle as an alarm is free and you won't have to pay anything, but if you want access to all the features, it will cost you a monthly subscription fee of about $20.
+To use Sleep Cycle as an alarm is free and you won't have to pay anything, but if you want access to all the features, it will cost you a yearly subscription fee of $29.99.
 That subscription gives you access to long-term sleep tracking, graphs and charts that show your sleeping trends, and a few other goodies.
 You can always sign up for the free trial month to see how you like it before diving into the subscription.

 Sleep Cycle works better when you're alone in the bed.
 I have tried it with my partner and I sharing a bed (using both the microphone and accelerometer), and while it didn't ultimately fail, it did seem to have trouble waking me up as peacefully as it does when I'm alone.
 It seems like a given being that it's two primary methods of tracking your sleep are pretty easily interfered with.